-For the fiscal years ended December 31, 2022 and 2021, we incurred a net loss of \$10.7 million and \$8.9 million, respectively.
-As of December 31, 2022, we had an accumulated deficit of \$37.3 million.
+For the fiscal year ended December 31, 2021 and for the nine months ended September 30, 2022, we incurred a net loss of \$8.9 million and \$6.6 million, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$33.3 million.
 Following completion of this offering, we expect to continue to incur substantial expenses without any meaningful revenues unless and until we are able to obtain regulatory approval and successfully commercialize at least one of our product candidates.
 We also believe that, at a minimum, it will take us months from the closing of the offering for us to obtain regulatory approval of our first drug candidates, assuming we are able to get regulatory approval at all.
 Even if we are able to commercialize our product candidates, there can be no assurance that we will generate significant revenues or ever achieve profitability.